- What is Capital?

 - Translation: Can you translate from one language to another?
 You can only do this if you can speak popular languages like English, French, Russian, Spanish etc.

 - Transcription: Can you summarise a movie in written words?

 - Research etc

 You can sign up with these freelancing companies.
-They enable you to monetize your skills and talents.
+They enable you to monetize your skills.

 Did you enjoy this article?
 We want you to do us a favour.
 Share this post with your friends and follow us on Facebook and Twitter.

 Drop your comments below.
 Tell us how you raised money to start up your business.
 If you haven’t raised any money, what’s limiting you?
 Drop your comments and we will attend to you.